-Exploring French Literature, a small, friendly group of French Speakers, is seeking one new Member.
+Exploring French Literature, a small, friendly group of French Speakers, is seeking new Members.
 We enjoy reading both Modern Day Literature and some of the well known French Classics, try to keep our sessions light-hearted and look at the amusing sides of a novel, as well as the underlying theme.
 Meetings are from 2pm on the last Tuesday in the month.

 For more information please contact Diane Sparkes contact details.

 Winchester U3A has ten Modern Novels groups and they are usually all full.
 I am pleased to say that at present there are vacancies for two new members in Modern Novels 6.
 This group choose and present books, which we all read and discuss.
 Meetings take place on the second Wednesday of the month in the morning.
 We currently have two vacancies.

 Please get in touch for more details: Judy Smith contact details.